Household molecular epidemiology of Streptococcus pyogenes carriage and infection in The Gambia.

 Copy

-Background: Africa experiences a high burden of Streptococcus pyogenes disease but has limited epidemiological data.
-We characterized emm types and emm clusters associated with carriage and disease in The Gambia, a setting with a high rheumatic heart disease burden.
-Methods: A 1-year household cohort study (2021–2022) recruited 442 participants from 44 households to assess S. pyogenes carriage and noninvasive infection.
-Pharyngeal and skin swab samples were collected to detect carriage, and pharyngitis and pyoderma swab samples were taken to assess infection.
-Cultured isolates underwent emm typing and were compared with previous collection from the same region.
-Results: A total of 221 cultured isolates showed 52 different emm types and 16 emm clusters.
-Strain diversity was high (Simpson reciprocal index, 29.3 [95% confidence interval, 24.8–36.0]), with the highest diversity seen in pyoderma and the lowest in pharyngitis.
-Based on available cross-opsonization data, the 30-valent M-protein vaccine candidate would cover 50.8% of the isolates, but cross-opsonization data are unknown for 38.5% of them.
-The emm clusters showed lower diversity and were stable over time, with 4 clusters defining 65.2% of the isolates; 68% of isolates were collected from skin sites (carriage and pyoderma), with evidence of skin-to-throat transmission in the same host.
-Conclusions: This study provides a unique molecular analysis of skin and throat isolates prospectively collected from persons with carriage and noninvasive infection in Africa.
-Despite high strain diversity, 4 clusters included two-thirds of the isolates, representing antigen priorities for broad vaccine coverage.
-In this rheumatic fever–endemic setting, pyoderma and skin carriage represent an important S. pyogenes reservoir and should be included in further surveillance studies and public health interventions.
-Clinical Trials Registration: NCT05117528.
+BACKGROUND: Africa experiences a high burden of Streptococcus pyogenes disease but has limited epidemiological data.
+We characterized emm-types and emm-clusters associated with carriage and disease in The Gambia, a setting with high rheumatic heart disease burden.
+METHODS: A one-year household cohort study (2021-2022) recruited 442 participants from 44 households to assess S pyogenes carriage and non-invasive infection.
+Pharyngeal and skin swabs were collected to detect carriage, pharyngitis and pyoderma swabs were taken tp assess infection.
+Cultured isolates underwent emm-typing and were compared with previous collection from the same region.
+RESULTS: 221 cultured isolates showed 52 different emm-types and 16 emm-clusters.
+Strain diversity was high (Simpson's reciprocal index 29.3, 95% CI: 24.8-36.0), with highest diversity seen in pyoderma and lowest in pharyngitis.
+Based on available cross-opsonisation data, the 30-valent M-protein vaccine candidate would cover 50.3% of the isolates but cross-opsonisation data are unknown for 38.5% of them. emm-clusters showed lower diversity and were stable over time, with 4 clusters defining 65.2% of the isolates.
+68% of isolates were collected from skin sites (carriage and pyoderma), with evidence of skin-to-throat transmission in the same host.
+CONCLUSION: This study provides a unique molecular analysis of skin and throat isolates prospectively collected from carriage and non-invasive infection in Africa.
+Despite high strain diversity, 4 clusters gathered two-thirds of the isolates, representing antigen priorities for broad vaccine coverage.
+In this rheumatic fever-endemic setting, pyoderma and skin carriage represent an important S pyogenes reservoir and should be included in further surveillance studies and public health interventions.

 mail Request Copy